On the local Langlands conjectures for disconnected groups: Abstract

 \section{Abstract}

 We extend the local Langlands conjectures to a certain class of disconnected groups, allowing non-abelian component groups, and recast in this language some aspects of twisted endoscopy.
 We further introduce normalized twisted transfer factors and a normalized correspondence between an $L$-packet for a disconnected group and the set of representations of the centralizer groups of its Langlands parameter.
+We prove the first instance of this conjecture, in which the identity component of the (possibly non-abelian) disconnected group is a torus.